mateeees/Pi-Switch/README.md

 ```

 ## Resources
-All resources are opensource,so you can make it to!
+All resources are opensource,so you can make it to! <br/>
+All of these resources are specifically designed for my pourpuses,but it's really easy to change that.
+For the python script you can just use IDE to change that. <br/>
+something like